nickpoerio/CarND-Advanced-Lane-Lines/writeup_report.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color thresholds (RGB,HLS,GRAY) to generate a binary image (cell #4).
+Here's an example of my output for this step, again from 'test1' example.

 ![alt text][image3]

+See cell #5 or output_images folder for further examples.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `warper()`, which appears in lines 1 through 8 in the file `example.py` (output_images/examples/example.py) (or, for example, in the 3rd code cell of the IPython notebook).
-The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
+The code for my perspective transform includes a function called `warper()`, which appears in cell #7 of the IPython notebook.
+The `warper()` function takes as inputs an image (`img`), as well as the mapping matrix.
 I chose the hardcode the source and destination points in the following manner:

 ```python
 src = np.float32(